JannikB5825/GameboyCassetteInsertCreator/README.md

 ### Dimensions

 The program automaticly makes the images fit to the smallest dimension of the section.
 As Example: If a cover with a higher resulution than the template is, is inserted the program automaticly scales the image down to fit the width of the cover without changing its proportions.
+Following are the different dimensions of the template parts if you want to design your cover images yourself:

+- Cover: 650x837
+- Spine: 127x749
+- Backcover: 253x1030